xu1998hz/SEScore/README.md

 ![Alt text](image/logo_sescore.png?raw=true "Sescore logo")

 # SEScore

+## Best unsupervised evaluation metric in WMT22 in all language pairs and domains!

 This repo contains all the codes for SEScore implementation.
 SEScore is a reference-based text-generation evaluation metric that requires no pre-human-annotated error data, described in our paper [Not All Errors are Equal: Learning Text Generation Metrics using Stratified Error Synthesis.](https://arxiv.org/abs/2210.05035) from EMNLP 2022.

 Its effectiveness over prior methods like BLEU, BERTScore, BARTScore, PRISM, COMET and BLEURT has been demonstrated on a diverse set of language generation tasks, including translation, captioning, and web text generation.
 [Readers have even described SEScore as "one unsupervised evaluation to rule them all"](https://twitter.com/LChoshen/status/1580136005654700033) and we are very excited to share it with you!